ibrado/jekyll-tweetsert/README.md

 ## Cache

-*Tweetsert* caches Twitter's timelines and oEmbed results in a hidden folder, `.tweetsert-cache`.
+*Tweetsert* caches Twitter's timelines and oEmbed results in a hidden folder in your home, `.jekyll-plugins/jekyll-tweetsert`.
 You may delete this if you encounter problems that you think might be related to the cache.

 ## Further configuration